Sandra Sue Pearson Ferguson

-Sandra Sue Pearson Ferguson, age 74 of Douglasville, passed away on Wednesday, August11, 2021.
-She was born on July 13, 1947 in Galesburg, IL, daughter of the late Robert Pearson and the late Doris Henderson Pearson.
+She was born on July 13, 1947, in Galesburg, IL, daughter of the late Robert Pearson and the late Doris Henderson Pearson.
 Sandra was retired from Carroll County where she was worked as a chief appraiser.

 In addition to her parents, she was preceded in death by her husband, Dwight M. Ferguson.

-The Memorial Service will follow in the Chapel of the funeral home at noon with Reverend Jimmy Bryan officiating.
+The memorial service will follow in the Chapel of the funeral home at noon with the Rev. Jimmy Bryan officiating.

 In accordance with her wishes, she was cremated.